AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58790-fixes-pinch-to-zoom-functionality-on-the-product-detail-page-images-in-mobile-view-on-chrome.md

 ---
 title: 'ACSD-58790: Fixes pinch-to-zoom functionality on the product detail page images in mobile view on [!DNL Chrome]'
-description: ACSD-58790 fixes the Adobe Commerce issue where the image in mobile view on Chrome did not zoom in on the image as expected.
+description: ACSD-58790 fixes the Adobe Commerce issue where the image in mobile view on [!DNL Chrome] did not zoom in on the image as expected.
 feature: Storefront
 role: Admin, Developer
 ---